neoforged/.github/primers/1.21.6/index.md

     - `HappyGhastModel` - A model representing a 'tamed' ghast.
     - `QuadrupedModel#createBodyMesh` now takes in two booleans for handling if the left and right hind leg textures are mirrored, respectively.
 - `net.minecraft.client.renderer.entity.HappyGhastRenderer` - The renderer for a 'tamed' ghast.
+- `net.minecraft.client.renderer.entity.layers.RopesLayer` - The render layer for the ropes used on a 'tamed' ghast.
-- `net.minecraft.client.renderer.entity.state.HappyGhastRenderState` - The state of a 'tamed' ghast.
+- `net.mienecraft.client.renderer.entity.state.HappyGhastRenderState` - The state of a 'tamed' ghast.
 - `net.minecraft.client.renderer.texture.AbstractTexture#setUseMipmaps` - Sets whether the texture should use mipmapping.
 - `net.minecraft.client.resources.model.EquipmentclientInfo$LayerType#HAPPY_GHAST_BODY` - A layer representing the body of a happy ghast.
 - `net.minecraft.client.resources.sounds.RidingHappyGhastSoundInstance` - A tickable sound instance that plays when riding a happy ghast.